-The Reserve Bank publishes its Monetary Policy Statement (MPS) quarterly.
 Each Monetary Policy Statement must set out:

-- The approach the Monetary Policy Committee (MPC) is taking to achieve its operational objectives defined in the Remit;
+the approach the Monetary Policy Committee (MPC) is taking to achieve its operational objectives defined in the remit

-- explain how monetary policy is currently supporting maximum sustainable employment.
+explaining how monetary policy is currently supporting maximum sustainable employment.

-How the Monetary Policy Statement is prepared:
+How we prepare the Monetary Policy Statement